Contribution

 8. ACCEPTANCE

 In principle, contributions are subject to review by two anonymous reviewers.
 Acceptance or rejection is decided by the Editorial Board after suitable revisions have been made.
-After acceptance, authors should submit the final version of their article in hard copy as well as in electronic files.
+After acceptance, authors should submit the final version of their article as elec- tronic files.
 Tables and figures should be on separate pages/files.

 9. PROOFREADING